 As technology expands to impact nearly every business process, from customer service to business strategy, the role of the IT department is expanding along with it.
-IT is no longer only responsible for setting up computer systems, maintaining the server, and running the help desk.
+IT support is no longer only responsible for setting up computer systems, maintaining the server, and running the help desk.

 The IT team is the keeper of the treasure that data has become.
 With IT’s services, leadership teams can better understand their customers, predict changes in the market, understand how to streamline business processes for improved productivity, determine where inefficiencies are cutting into profits, and spot new opportunities for innovation and growth.

-Thanks to developments in technology, IT has moved from a cost center to a revenue generator.
+Thanks to developments in technology, IT support has moved from a cost center to a revenue generator.
 According to a 2016 survey by CIO, 84% of IT executives agree that their role is becoming more important to the company they serve.
 And it isn’t just large companies that benefit from the insights that IT can provide.
 Smaller companies who outsource their IT can take advantage of the same data intelligence that in-house executives offer enterprise-level companies.

 If IT doesn’t yet have a seat at the decision-making table in your company, pull up a chair.
-IT can deliver value in myriad ways, but here are five of the most significant.
+IT support can deliver value in myriad ways, but here are five of the most significant.

 1. Smarter Decision-Making